yracine/device-type.myautomatic/README.md

 c) Hit the "From Code" tab on the left corner

-d) Copy and paste the code from myautomatic.devicetype from the source file
+d) Copy and paste the code of the device type from the source file

 After you purchase the code at my store, it is sent to your paypal verified email address by the sellfy e-commerce solution